Shutdown-Cleanup

 } from '@hypercliq/shutdown-cleanup'

-// Register a phased shutdown handler which will be executed in the default (first) phase
+// Register a phased shutdown handler to be executed in the default phase (phase 1)

 registerHandler(